[Solved] Why Is One AirPod Louder Than the Other?

 9. Your Ear Tips May Not Fit You If You Use AirPods Pro

-If you are an AirPod Pro user, you can leverage the Ear Tip Fit Test if you experience one quieter AirPod.
-This test lets you achieve the best possible sound quality.
-It is easy to run.
+If you are an AirPods Pro user, you can use the Ear Tip Fit Test if you experience one quieter AirPod.
+This test helps you check the seal, which directly affects volume, bass, and noise control, and it is easy to run.

 Steps: